ystemsrx/Porn-Video-Scraper/README.md

    python Porn-Video-Scraper.py
    ```
 ## GUI Version
 This script also includes a GUI version for easier use.
-The GUI allows you to configure settings, start downloads, and monitor progress through a user-friendly interface. `python Porn-Video-Scraper-GUI.py`
+The GUI allows you to configure settings, start downloads, and monitor progress through a user-friendly interface.
+Run `python Porn-Video-Scraper-GUI.py`.

 ## Functions